WurstScript and it’s related tools require Java 8 to run. Please install or verify your installation.

 By clicking the import button you can load an existing wurst.build file.
 After a successful load clicking the

 Update Project button will update your dependencies and generate local files as necessary.
-You should use this feature to update your existing projects and to import newly cloned projects.
+Use this feature to update your existing projects and to import projects which you didn’t create.